 An Out of Balance Fifth Chakra

-When your throat chakra is underactive you may find it difficult to express your thoughts and opinions for fear of judgment or failure, whereas if your fifth chakra is overactive you may tend to speak over others, or struggle to listen.
+When Vishuddha chakra is out of balance we may fear being controlled or not having control, being trapped, or we may feel like we have no say in the world around us.
+Additionally, when your throat chakra is underactive you may find it difficult to express your thoughts and opinions for fear of judgment or failure.
+On the other hand, if your fifth chakra is overactive you may tend to speak over others or struggle to listen.

 A Balanced Throat Chakra

-When Vishuddha Chakra is balanced, your words and actions become aligned, and the words you speak come from the heart and speak directly to the heart of those around you.
+When Vishuddha Chakra is in balance, your words and actions are in alignment with your highest self.
+That is to say, the words you speak come from your heart and speak directly to the heart of those around you.
 Prayers, songs, and mantras spontaneously arise from the depths of your heart.

 Your sense of self-knowledge is strong and unwavering and you express yourself freely without fear of judgment or reprimand.
 You’re able to communicate with clarity and ease AND you pick up non-verbal communication just as easily as verbal communication.